 Generally, children have the right to regular and continuing contact with both parents.
 Parents should arrange all time sharing and exchanges together and not through the children.
-A child-no matter what age-should never be the messenger between the parents.
+A child should never be the messenger between the parents, no matter the age of the child.